ujwalvinay/Figma-to-Code/README.md

 ## Index
 ### <b>Food Website</b>
-This is a simple, attractive webpage created from the design by [Bosko Vidojevic](https://www.instagram.com/vidojevic.design/?hl=en)
+This is a simple, attractive webpage inspired from the design by [Bosko Vidojevic](https://www.instagram.com/vidojevic.design/?hl=en)
 It's just a simple webpage by now.
 You can clone it and develop into a full website

 <img align="center" src="https://github.com/ujwalvinay/Figma-to-Code/blob/main/food%20website/food%20site2.png" alt="food-website" /></p>